silx-kit/h5web/packages/app/README.md

 If your API server requires authentication or is on a different domain, you'll need to pass the necessary request headers and configuration as well.

+> Remember to memoise or extract your `axiosConfig` object so the fetching cache
+> does not get cleared if/when your app re-renders.

 #### `getExportURL?: (...args) => URL | (() => Promise<URL | Blob>) | undefined` (optional)